Sangipc/sensor_fusion/README.md

 ### Introduction

-This project aims to facilitate the real-time tracking of knee joint angles using Movella DOT Xsens IMUs in a MacOS environment.
-The application addresses the gap in data acquisition protocols for MacOS and leverages machine learning algorithms for enhanced accuracy and ease of use.
-This tool is particularly useful for professionals in rehabilitation, sports science, and ergonomics.
+This project provides a real-time solution for tracking knee joint angles using Movella DOT Xsens Inertial Measurement Units (IMUs) within a MacOS environment.
+The system is designed to bridge the gap in data acquisition protocols specific to MacOS, addressing the lack of support and optimization for this platform compared to Windows and Linux.

+#### What is this project about?

+Knee joint angle tracking is essential for various applications including biomechanics research, rehabilitation, sports science, and ergonomics.
+Traditional methods for measuring joint angles often involve bulky equipment and high costs, which can limit their practical application in everyday settings.

+This project leverages Movella DOT Xsens IMUs, which are compact, affordable, and highly accurate inertial sensors.
+The approach utilizes advanced quaternion-based filtering techniques to ensure accurate tracking even in dynamic and challenging conditions.

+The software is built to operate seamlessly on MacOS, using Python for its implementation.
+It manages real-time data acquisition from the IMUs, processes this data through multiple processes, and continuously computes the knee joint angles.
+This allows users to monitor joint angles effectively and obtain valuable insights into movement patterns and biomechanical function.

+Overall, this project offers a reliable, cost-effective, and user-friendly solution for knee joint angle tracking, making it accessible for researchers, practitioners, and enthusiasts interested in biomechanics and human movement analysis.

 ### Features